Andrew Kanieski

 Working with Microsoft’s Cognitive Services is an easy way to build intelligent applications.
 Additionally, Azure provides a seemless hosting environment for applications that interact with Cognitive Services.

-Tags:cv cognitive service computer vision
+cognitive service

 Disclaimer: The opinions expressed herein are my own personal opinions and do not represent my employer’s view in any way.